 Children aged 12 or who are over 135cm in height

-Whether they are travelling in the front or rear, the adult seat belt must be worn if available.
-The only difference (as mentioned previously) is that once the child reaches 14, the responsibility passes from the driver directly to them.
+Whether they’re travelling in the front or rear of the car, the adult seat belt must be worn if available.
+The only difference (as mentioned previously) is that once the child reaches 14, the responsibility for putting the seatbelt on passes from the driver to the child.

 If you are driving with children in another vehicle such as a van, bus, coach or minibus, similar rules apply and you should check them before you travel by visiting the the Child Car Seats website.